-Walking the fine line between enjoying the present and building for the future is something I and many people struggle with.
-It seems almost natural to take the path of least resistance, but we often don't consider where the path is leading.
-The ability to console your future-self and ask them, "what can I do now that will help you the most?" is a great way of helping you make decisions, but is hard to develop, and even harder to apply.
+Walking the fine line between enjoying the present and building for the future is something with which many people and I struggle.
+It seems almost natural to take the path of least resistance, but we often don't consider where that path is leading.
+The ability to console your future-self and ask them, "what can I do now that will help you the most?" is an excellent way of helping you make decisions, but is hard to develop, and even harder to apply.
 The following qualities seem necessary for such an ability:

 Have a clear idea of what your future-self desires.
 What are your goals?
 What does your ideal day look like?
 Write this down.

-Be conscious of these goals at the decision making time.
-Perhaps plan out your day, journal or meditate.
+Be conscious of these goals when you make decisions.
+Plan your day, journal, or meditate.
 Place a list of your goals somewhere you can see them every day.

-Be able to defer gratification - reject present rewards in the hope of receiving a larger reward later on.
+Be able to defer gratification - reject immediate rewards in the hope of receiving a more substantial reward later on.

-Trying to put a priority on each of these things I find is useless, each one is as important as the other.
-For example: what use is deferral of gratification if you do not know what you want in the future?
-Why be conscious of your goals if you are just going to cave and make the easy decision when it comes down to the moment?
-As you can see, each of these are connected which is probably why I, and many others, find it so hard to cultivate this character.
+It is useless to priorities these things; each one is as important as the other.
+For example, what use is the deferral of gratification if you do not know what you want in the future?
+Why be conscious of your goals if you are going to cave and make the easy decision when it comes down to the moment?
+As you can see, each of these is interconnected which is probably why I, and many others, find it so hard to cultivate this character.